Cookies on the Healthspan site

-The optimal level of vitamin D for one person is much higher than we once thought.
-When vitamin D was all about calcium absorption, the recommended intake was just 5 mcg per day.
-Now Public Health England suggest an intake of 10 mcg per day during Autumn and Winter, though research suggests that many people need higher amounts to maintain good vitamin D status – especially in later life.3
+The optimal level of vitamin D for one person is much higher than once thought.
+When vitamin D was all about calcium absorption, the recommended intake was just 5mcg per day.
+Now the National Institute for Health and Care Excellence (NICE) recommends that all adults in the UK take a daily supplement containing 400IU (10mcg) of vitamin D from October to March.

-Many experts are calling for everyone to supplement at a higher level all year round.
-The majority of adults need between 25 mcg (1,000 IU) to 50mcg (2,000 IU) of vitamin D per day for optimum health, especially if they're already deficient or have a higher risk of deficiency.5
+Research now suggests that many people need higher amounts to maintain good vitamin D status – especially in later life.2 Many experts are calling for everyone to supplement at a higher level all year round.
+The majority of adults need between 25mcg (1,000IU) to 50mcg (2,000IU) of vitamin D per day for optimum health, especially if they're already deficient or have a higher risk of deficiency.3

-Unfortunately, the absorption of vitamin D varies significantly per person based on factors such as skin colour and weight.
-For example, those with darker skin absorb less vitamin D from the sun 3 and those who have a larger fat percentage tend to have a higher risk of vitamin D deficiency, due to them absorbing nutrient supplements less effectively.4
+Unfortunately, the absorption of vitamin D varies significantly per person based on factors such as skin colour and body weight.
+For example, those with dark skin absorb less vitamin D from the sun, and those who have a larger fat percentage tend to have a higher risk of vitamin D deficiency, due to absorbing nutrient supplements less effectively.4

 Even during the summer months, the amount of vitamin D we make from the sunshine on our bare skin is highly variable.
 Some of the factors that affect how much vitamin D we make in our skin include: